Can I use Abreva on genital herpes?

 Topical antivirals like Abreva usually used for cold sores on the lips or face are not appropriate for use on the genitals.

-For more information see: http://www.drugs.com/enc/genital-herpes.html
+For more information see: https://www.drugs.com/health-guide/genital-herpes.html

 If you have HSV-1 genitally, I don't see why not.
 Of course as with anything you put on the skin, test it somewhere else beforehand.
 For those who are saying no you can't because HSV-2 causes genital herpes and HSV-1 causes cold sores, they are not 100% correct (based on old information).
 While most cases of oral herpes is HSV-1, it's possible for them to be caused by HSV-2.
 There are also more cases of HSV-1 being found in the genital region, possibly due to the decreased number of people having HSV-1 orally say in childhood.
 HSV is NOT a site-specific virus (can technically be found anywhere on the body, not restricted to the mouth or genitals).